Your sanitary ware doesn’t have to be (boring) white!

 In colour we Trust!

 One of the recent projects I did was to spray 3 bathtubs in the same place, all in a different colour.
 Each bathroom in a 1935 house has a different colour design and the carer of the building wanted to keep it as the original.
-Important is to mention, that hardly ever all the sanitary ware is in exactly same colour in a bathroom, even if it all says it’s the ‘cashmere beige’ for example.
+Important is to mention, that hardly ever all the sanitary ware is in the exact same colour in a bathroom, even if it all says it’s the ‘cashmere beige’ for example.
 So I had to decide whether I match the soap shelf, toilet or the basin when creating the colour for the bathtub.
 The challenge was accomplished over two days and the results you can see on pictures to this article (below).
 It’s worth mention here that I was proud to do the service for National Trust on this occasion.

 Please contact me if your project needs more than standard white resurfacing, I can also apply a colour sanitary silicone to compliment the look of a restored unit.